Srekel/the-debuginator/README.md

 ### :heavy_check_mark: No dependencies

 For the library that is.
+It will include some headers but only if you don't provide overrides.

 A font is included, and to build the SDL demo you need SDL 2 and SDL TTF.